 John Heartfield’s Art: A Persepective

-Going beyond his personal beliefs, Heartfield’s artistic legacy is extraordinarily complex.
+Heartfield’s artistic legacy is extraordinarily complex and far reaching beyond his political art.
 He is recognized as an brilliant innovator in typography, book jacket presentation, and mixed media.
 There is no question he is most famous for his photomontages of the Nazi Period, stunning mixed media artworks that mocked and attacked Adolf Hitler, The Third Reich, ignorance, war, and the threat of worldwide fascism.
 (Please click “ABOUT THIS PIECE” under montages for historical perspective and commentary).However, Heartfield must also be recognized for his groundbreaking 3-D graphic designs for books (Upton Sinclair, Kurt Tucholsky), as well his historic theater collaborations with playwrights such as Bertolt Brecht and Erwin Piscator.
 Heartfield artistic output was as prolific as it was innovative.
 The art currently available in “HIS ART” is but a small collection of John Heartfield’s extensive artistic legacy.
 Please continue to visit the Exhibition often as many more montages, stage sets, graphic designs for the theatre, sketches, and more will constantly be added.

 We did so to make it clear that Heartfield’s montages did not—like a well-told joke – simply combine picture and text in a provoking manner.
 For him, montage was more a symbolic form in which, apart from photos and texts, tonal values, the colors and structure of the material, the precisely calculated organization of the visual plane, and the imaginary visual space devised by means of retouching produced many levels of meaning.
 Heartfield is not being aestheticized.
 Instead, the diversity and ambivalence of his montages become obvious.
 Thus his works extend beyond political current events, allowing the viewer to develop his thoughts, imagination, and sensual perceptiveness.
 The fact that the current political trend has not faded is assured by reality itself, which tries even nowadays to live up to the satirical montages in a violent and impertinent manner.